Learn more about becoming an Inland Rail supplier.

-We are committed to giving Australian entities, particularly local and Indigenous businesses and social enterprises located along our alignment, genuine opportunities to participate in our supply chain.
+We are committed to giving Australian entities, particularly local and First Nations businesses and social enterprises located along our alignment, genuine opportunities to participate in our supply chain.

 To facilitate this, we have established simple and clear processes for potential suppliers to express interest in working with Inland Rail.